How to Become a Certified Lash Tech in 2022 (5 Easy Steps)

 2. Online Directories

 There are many online directories (like Yelp and Google) where you can list your business and services.
-Clients will be able to find you when they search for lash artists in their area.
+Personally, I’ve had a lot of success with Google Business.
+It’s really easy to get started and once your business is registered with google, you can start showing up in your local map area.

 3. Social Media